 Hartley’s Later Years

 Hartley’s rise to political power began when lumbermen were barons yet opposition to their power was on the rise.
 His politics of minimal government spending became increasing unpopular during the economic depression of the 1930s, when his political support vanished.
-In 1932 and again in 1936, Roland Hartley ran for governor and lost.
+In 1932 Roland Hartley ran for a third term as governor but, despite being the incumbent, he lost in the Republican primary to Lieutenant Governor John A. Gellatly, who in turn lost to Democratic businessman Clarence D. Martin (1884-1955).
+Hartley tried once again in 1936, this time winning the Republican primary but losing to Governor Martin in the general election.

 Now fully retired from politics, Roland Hartley returned to Everett and lived the last decade of his life in declining health.
 He died on September 21, 1952, at the age of 88 and was buried in Everett’s Evergreen Cemetery.
 The family home at 2320 Rucker Avenue, built in 1911, is currently on the National Register of Historic Places.